- People, Advisors and Office Hours

 - Math Education Prerequisite Worksheet in MS Word or in PDF

 - Applied Statistics Prerequisite Worksheet in MS Word or in PDF

 If you qualify for your program and have a strong background, particularly in the prerequisite courses, you will be admitted to the program unconditionally.
 If you qualify, but have a weak background, such as a GPA below 3.0, C's in the important prerequisite courses, or a missing prerequisite, you may be admitted to the program conditionally.
 The conditions that must be met to make your status unconditional vary from student to student, but may include making up missing prerequisites, or retaking prerequisites in which you received low grades.

 How to apply:

 To apply for admission to a graduate program in the Department of Mathematics and Statistics, you must apply to the department and to the university.

 To apply to the department, complete the appropriate Prerequisite Worksheet and send it to your major Graduate Advisor:

 - To apply to the university, visit the following web site and follow the instructions.
-This involves filing an application on-line, paying a fee and submitting official transcripts to the university.
-Note that you do NOT need transcripts to the department.
+This involves filing an application on-line at CSU Mentor website http://www.csumentor.edu, paying a fee and submitting official transcripts to the university.
+Note that you do NOT need to send transcripts to the department.
 The advisors will view your transcripts on-line.

 GRE is not required for your admission, but is helpful.

-The Department deadlines for Fall and Spring applications are the same as the CSU Mentor Application Deadlines for our programs: The deadline for the 2013 Fall semester is June 1, 2013.
-There will be NO graduate admission for the 2013 Spring semester.
+The Department deadlines for Fall and Spring applications are the same as the CSU Mentor Application Deadlines for our programs: The deadline for the 2014 Spring is November 1, 2013 and the deadline for the 2014 Fall semester is June 1, 2014.

 Apply for Assistantship: